 Each document is tagged with the date of service, the mileage at service, the type of service performed, and the shop or source.
 This metadata structures your archive chronologically and makes it easy for buyers to navigate.

-Step Three: Authenticity Analysis
+Step Three: Document Screening

 Step Four: Generate and Share Your Report